trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

 ## Interacting with the basic smart contract

 Our contract is now on the blockchain.
-Ganache has automatically mined the transactions that came from the contract call and creation, as you can see by clicking the "Transactions" button in Ganache
+Ganache has automatically mined the transactions that came from the contract call and creation, as you can see by clicking the "Transactions" button in Ganache:

 IMAGE

 Now it's time to interact with the contract.
-First we'll check to make sure that it's working.
+First we'll check to make sure that it's working correctly.

 1. In the Truffle console, enter the following command: